imAIgene-Dream3D/BEHAV3D/docs/source/processing/tracking/fragmentation_tracking.md

 ## Step-by-step in the napari plugin

 1. **Open the Tracking tab.** By default organoids appear as a single **🟣 All Organoids** sub-tab; if you previously unticked "Track all organoids together", pick the individual organoid sub-tab (🟣) instead.
-2. **Method is Fragmentation Tracking.** On the combined All Organoids sub-tab the method is fixed; on an individual sub-tab pick it from the **Method** dropdown.
+2. **Method is Fragmentation Propagation.** On the combined All Organoids sub-tab the method is fixed; on an individual sub-tab pick it from the **Method** dropdown.
 Either way the parameter panel shows just one message and the checkbox — there is nothing else to tune from the GUI.
 3. **Decide whether to keep `Track all organoids together`:**
    - **On** (default) → one combined run; primary combined output is `all_organoids`, plus per-type tracked files from the same run.
 Use when you want the unified cohort or will analyse each type from its own `*_tracked.zarr` paths.
    - **Off** → each organoid type is tracked in **its own** pass (isolated masks, no shared ID space).
 Use when types must not influence each other during tracking (e.g. touching regions in the merged scene).